vufind-org/learning-vufind-book/source/14-recommendation_modules.rst

 Chapter 13 discussed an example of combining standard search results with website search results in a variety of ways.
 With recommendation modules, it is possible to add another layer of combined searching: you can display results from one backend as a sidebar in another result set.
 For example, you could show the top five web results in a sidebar next to main catalog results, and vice versa.

-VuFind provides two recommendation modules that can be used to meet this need: CatalogResults, which displays results from the main Solr biblio core, and WebResults, which displays results from the Solr website core.
+VuFind® provides two recommendation modules that can be used to meet this need: CatalogResults, which displays results from the main Solr biblio core, and WebResults, which displays results from the Solr website core.
 Both of these modules accept two parameters: the name of the URL parameter containing search terms (which defaults to “lookfor,” which does not need to be changed for this example) and the number of search results to display in the sidebar (which defaults to 5).
 We just need to turn on WebResults in searches.ini and CatalogResults in website.ini.

 This can be set up by following these steps:

 1. Copy searches.ini  and website.ini from $VUFIND_HOME/config/vufind/ to $VUFIND_LOCAL_DIR/config/vufind/ if you have not previously customized these files.

 2. Edit $VUFIND_LOCAL_DIR/config/vufind/searches.ini, and add *default_side_recommend[] = WebResults* to the [General] section of the file.
-In a default VuFind configuration, there should be no customizations in the [SideRecommendations] section, but if you have made customizations there, you will want to add WebResults to each of the customized search handlers as well.
+In a default VuFind® configuration, there should be no customizations in the [SideRecommendations] section, but if you have made customizations there, you will want to add WebResults to each of the customized search handlers as well.

-3. Edit $VUFIND_LOCAL_DIR/config/vufind/website.ini and add *default_side_recommend[] = CatalogResults* to the [General] section if it is not already there (in recent VuFind releases, this is already turned on by default).
+3. Edit $VUFIND_LOCAL_DIR/config/vufind/website.ini and add *default_side_recommend[] = CatalogResults* to the [General] section if it is not already there (in recent VuFind® releases, this is already turned on by default).

-Now VuFind should display brief previews of web results in standard result listings and vice versa.
+Now VuFind® should display brief previews of web results in standard result listings and vice versa.

 If you wanted to display a different number of results in the recommendation boxes (for the sake of example, 3), you could edit the configuration lines to read *default_side_recommend[] = WebResults::3* and *default_side_recommend[] = CatalogResults::3*.
 The double colon is present because we are leaving the first parameter blank.